Arab Gas Pipeline: Timeline

-On 5 February 2011, amidst the 2011 Egyptian protests an explosion was reported at the pipeline near the El Arish natural gas compressor station, which supplies pipelines to Israel and Jordan.
+On 5 February 2011, amidst the 2011 Egyptian protests there was an explosion at the pipeline near the El Arish natural gas compressor station, which supplies pipelines to Israel and Jordan.
 As a result, supplies to Israel and Jordan were halted.

 On 27 April 2011, an explosion at the pipeline near Al-Sabil village in the El-Arish region halted natural gas supplies to Israel and Jordan.
 According to the Ministry of Petroleum and Mineral Resources unidentified saboteurs blew up a monitoring room of the pipeline.

 On 4 July 2011, an explosion at the pipeline near Nagah in the Sinai Peninsula halted natural gas supplies to Israel and Jordan.
 An official said that armed men with machine guns forced guards at the station to leave before planting an explosive charge there.

 An overnight explosion on 26–27 September 2011 caused extensive damage to the pipeline at a location 50 km from Egypt's border with Israel.
 As the pipeline had not been supplying gas to Israel since an earlier explosion in July, it did not affect Israel's natural gas supply.
 According to Egyptian authorities, local Bedouin Islamists were behind the attack.

-On 14 October 2014, an explosion targeted the pipeline for the 26th time near Al-Qurayaa region south east of El-Arish city.
+In October 2014, an explosion targeted the pipeline for the 26th time near Al-Qurayaa region south east of El-Arish city.

-On 31 May 2015, the pipeline was targeted by unknown attackers for the 29th time.
+In May 2015, the pipeline was targeted by unknown attackers for the 29th time.

-It was targeted by unknown assailants again on 7 January 2016, and Wilayat Sinai claimed responsibility.
+In January 2016, it was targeted by unknown assailants.
+Wilayat Sinai claimed responsibility.